-Child Support Lawyer Serving Alabama in Guntersville, Arab, and Huntsville
+Child Support Lawyer Serving Alabama in Guntersville, Huntsville, and Arab

 Child support is usually paid to the custodial parent by the non-custodial parent for the support and maintenance of their children.
 Child support awards are governed by Rule 32 of the Alabama Rules of Judicial Administration, and are calculated pursuant to the Alabama State Child Support Guidelines incorporated in Rule 32, unless the parties demonstrate a basis for deviating from the guidelines.
 Absent a deviation, child support will be determined based upon the combined incomes of the parties.